otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Context

-Because of potential weaknesses in elliptic curves, and the potential of quantum computers arriving earlier than predicted we want an additional mechanism that would protect against post-conversation decryption of transcripts using those weaknesses.
+Because of potential weaknesses in elliptic curves and the potential of quantum computers arriving earlier than predicted, we want an additional mechanism that would protect against post-conversation decryption of transcripts using those weaknesses.